cartopher/Christopher.Charles---Data.GIS.Portfolio/Python-AnnualPrecipitationGenerator-SeabornHeatmap.md

 # Annual Precipitation Heatmap Generator

+The provided Python code performs a series of data manipulation and visualization tasks related to historic precipitation data using Pandas for data handling, Seaborn, and Matplotlib for plotting.

 This script loads precipitation data, processes it, and generates a heatmap visual saved as a PDF by performing the following tasks: